usrbinkat/user-docs-ocp4/manual/03_Route53DNS.md

 >   | Value | ` 192.168.1.100 `       |

   3. Click: 'Create'
+  4. You should now have 3 records, one for each of ` etcd-0 etcd-1 etcd-2 `

 --------------------------------------------------------------------------------
 #### Step 07\.
 Create A Record for registry